ChanHoCho93/coursera---How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

 * Careful choosing of pretrained network can help
 * Finetuning allows to refine pretrained models
 * Data augmentation can improve the model

+### week2
+ - EDA
+ - Validation
+ - Data leaks

+#### EDA (Exploratory Data Analysis)

+* With EDA we can:
+    * get comfortable with the data
+    * find magic features
+    * Do EDA first.
+Do not immediately dig into modeling.
+ * Exploring anonymized data
+    * Try To decode the features - Guess the true meaning of the feature
+    * Each type needs its own preprocessing